How To Create a Trading Plan

 - See examples of trading plans you can model for your own trading

-- Download a trading plan template [PDF and Google doc]
+- Download a simple trading plan template

 - Create one you’ll actually stick to

-Like many traders, you’ve probably spent the weekend constructing a plan, you’re all fired up for the market open on Monday and within days you’ve ignored it completely and are back to square one.
+Like many traders, you’ve probably spent the weekend constructing a solid trading plan, you’re all fired up for the market open on Monday and within days you’ve ignored it completely and are back to square one.

 Let’s change that right now…

-What is a Trading Plan?
+What is a Successful Trading Plan?

 If you are an active trader, the whole point of a trading plan is to give you a set of rules and a roadmap for trading the markets.